Salesplatpro/frontend/README.md

 ## <a name="features">🔋 Features of AuxHr</a>

-✅ Automated Talent Assessment – Uses AI to evaluate candidate profiles based on job requirements.
+✅ Automated Talent Assessment – Uses AI to evaluate candidate profiles based on job requirements.<br/>
-✅ Compatibility Scoring – Assigns a match score to each talent, helping recruiters focus on the best candidates.
+✅ Compatibility Scoring – Assigns a match score to each talent, helping recruiters focus on the best candidates.<br/>
-✅ Effortless Profile Scanning – Eliminates the need for recruiters to manually review resumes.
+✅ Effortless Profile Scanning – Eliminates the need for recruiters to manually review resumes.<br/>
-✅ Scalability – Enables companies to process high volumes of applicants seamlessly.
+✅ Scalability – Enables companies to process high volumes of applicants seamlessly.<br/>
-✅ Scout & Recruit – Recruiters can post job openings and scout for talent efficiently.
+✅ Scout & Recruit – Recruiters can post job openings and scout for talent efficiently.<br/>
-✅ Talent Registration & Profile Creation – Simplifies the onboarding process for job seekers.
+✅ Talent Registration & Profile Creation – Simplifies the onboarding process for job seekers.<br/>

 ## AI-Powered Assessments